aajmani/INFM600/README.md

 This data set has been created as a part of Information Organization Assignment for INFM 600, Fall 2015, University of Maryland.

-**Process Document**
+**Processing Documentation**

 Process document provides the step by step instruction to merge the Maryland_Day_Care_Centers.xls (Focal data set) with Maryland_Population_Zipcode.xls.

 **License**

-License under which the derived data is distrubuted.
+License under which the derived data is distributed.

 References